Lornatang/SRGAN-PyTorch/README.md

                                                                                              DIR

 positional arguments:
-  DIR                   Path to dataset
+  DIR                   Path to dataset.

 optional arguments:
-  -h, --help            show this help message and exit -a ARCH, --arch ARCH  Model architecture: srgan | srgan_2x2 | srgan_8x8 (default: srgan) -j N, --workers N     Number of data loading workers. (default: 4) --psnr-epochs N       Number of total psnr epochs to run. (default: 20000) --start-psnr-epoch N  Manual psnr epoch number (useful on restarts). (default: 0) --gan-epochs N        Number of total gan epochs to run. (default: 4000) --start-gan-epoch N   Manual gan epoch number (useful on restarts). (default: 0) -b N, --batch-size N  Mini-batch size (default: 16), this is the total batch size of all GPUs on the current node when using Data Parallel or Distributed Data Parallel
+  -h, --help            show this help message and exit -a ARCH, --arch ARCH  Model architecture: srgan | srgan_2x2 | srgan_8x8.
+(Default: srgan) -j N, --workers N     Number of data loading workers.
+(Default: 4) --psnr-epochs N       Number of total psnr epochs to run.
+(Default: 20000) --start-psnr-epoch N  Manual psnr epoch number (useful on restarts).
+(Default: 0) --gan-epochs N        Number of total gan epochs to run.
+(Default: 4000) --start-gan-epoch N   Manual gan epoch number (useful on restarts).
+(Default: 0) -b N, --batch-size N  Mini-batch size (default: 16), this is the total batch size of all GPUs on the current node when using Data Parallel or Distributed Data Parallel.
   --sampler-frequency N
-                        If there are many datasets, this method can be used to increase the number of epochs. (default:1) --psnr-lr PSNR_LR     Learning rate for psnr-oral. (default: 0.0001) --gan-lr GAN_LR       Learning rate for gan-oral. (default: 0.0001) --image-size IMAGE_SIZE
+                        If there are many datasets, this method can be used to increase the number of epochs.
+(Default:1) --psnr-lr PSNR_LR     Learning rate for psnr-oral.
+(Default: 0.0001) --gan-lr GAN_LR       Learning rate for gan-oral. (default: 0.0001) --image-size IMAGE_SIZE
-                        Image size of high resolution image. (default: 96) --upscale-factor {2,4,8}
+                        Image size of high resolution image.
+(Default: 96) --upscale-factor {2,4,8}
                         Low to high resolution scaling factor.
-Optional: [2, 4, 8] (default: 4)
+Optional: [2, 4, 8] (Default: 4)
   --model-path PATH     Path to latest checkpoint for model.
   --resume_psnr PATH    Path to latest psnr-oral checkpoint.
   --resume_d PATH       Path to latest -oral checkpoint.